entrophy/playlist-everything-fbplayer/README.md

  - Setup sublime text build system for coffeescript.
  - Voila! you should be good to go.

-(An alternative to using the sublime text build system for coffeescript is to just run the coffee compiler from the commandline).
+An alternative to using the sublime text build system for coffeescript is to just run the coffee compiler from the commandline.

 ## CoffeeScript build system